alvarogm118/CreateVMPython/README.md

 # CreateVMPython
 Python script for creating virtual machines on Ubuntu using virsh

-- First of all, this script runs on Ubuntu using python3 and it needs two files: cdps-vm-base-pf1.qcow2 and plantilla-vm-pf1.xml
+- First of all, this script runs on Ubuntu using python3 and it needs two files: plantilla-vm-pf1.xml (in this repository) and cdps-vm-base-pf1.qcow2 (you can download it from here: https://mega.nz/#!UgtgiIxB!8zmmvFWnKMSAwlK6Ym6-GzhdHdSjFuEKUXsruVfDQc8 )
 - Also, it is necessary to install virsh: sudo apt-get install libvirt-bin

 - This script is simple, it creates a setting of a network composed of the host and the VMs (c1, lb and 1-5 servers).